 In June 2016, certain indirect subsidiary entities received reassessments from the Canada Revenue Agency (CRA) that deny non-capital loss deductions relevant to the calculation of income taxes for the years 2011 through 2015.
-These reassessments follow the previously disclosed letter which we received in November 2014 from the CRA, proposing to issue such reassessments.

 We remain confident that the tax filings of the affected entities are correct and are vigorously defending our tax filing positions.
 The reassessments do not require us to pay any amounts in order to participate in the appeals process.

 In September 2016, we filed a notice of objection for each notice of reassessment received which will be reviewed by the Appeals Division of the CRA.
 An Appeals Officer was assigned to our file in July 2018, we estimate the remaining Appeals Division process could take another year.
 If the Appeals Division upholds the notices of reassessment, we have the right to appeal to the Tax Court of Canada; a process that we estimate could take a further two years.
-Should we be unsuccessful at the Tax Court of Canada, additional appeals are available; a process that we estimate could take another two years and potentially longer.
+Should we be unsuccessful at the Tax Court of Canada, additional appeals are available; a process that we estimate could take another one or two years and potentially longer.

 By way of background, we acquired several privately held commercial trusts in 2010 with accumulated non-capital losses of \$591 million (the "Losses").
 The Losses were subsequently used to reduce the taxable income of those trusts.
-The reassessments disallow the deduction of the Losses under the general anti-avoidance rule of the Income Tax Act (Canada).
+The reassessments disallow the deduction of the Losses under the general anti-avoidance rule of the Tax Act.
 If, after exhausting available appeals, the deduction of Losses continues to be disallowed, we will owe cash taxes for the years 2012 through 2015 and an additional amount for late payment interest.
 The amount of cash taxes owing and the late payment interest are dependent upon the amount of unused tax shelter available to offset the reassessed income, including tax shelter from future years that may be applied to the years 2012 through 2015.
+The tax shelter available for carryback will diminish as the Corporation reaches it tax horizon.